Mouadzz/upwork-job-alert/README.md

 ### Job Monitoring

+1. Select your preferred job feed (Best Match, Most Recent, or My Feed)
+2. Configure your filtering options
-1. Click "Start Monitoring" to begin job monitoring
+3. Click "Start Monitoring" to begin job monitoring
-2. The extension will automatically fetch new jobs based on your configured interval
+4. The extension will check for new jobs at your configured interval using the selected feed
-3. When new jobs match your filters, you'll receive notifications
+5. When new jobs match your filters, you'll receive notifications
-4. Click on Chrome notifications to open the job directly on Upwork
+6. Click on Chrome notifications to open the job directly on Upwork
-5. Click "Stop Monitoring" to pause the extension
+7. Click "Stop Monitoring" to pause the extension

 ## Configuration Options

+- **Job Feed**: Choose between Best Match, Most Recent, or My Feed
 - **Fetch Interval**: How often to check for new jobs (seconds)
 - **Payment Verified**: Only show jobs from payment-verified clients
 - **Min Client Spending**: Minimum amount client must have spent on Upwork